jpbast/jpbast/README.md

 :man_student: Bachelor in Computer Engineering graduated at Universidade Federal de Pelotas (UFPel).

-:eyes: Interested in frontend and backend development focusing mostly in React and its related technologies.
+:eyes: Interested in frontend and backend development focused mostly in React and its related technologies.